A lesson on how to read a picture with a 4th grader.

 A parent, N.J., provided a visual-literacy lesson with her daughter in December 2020.
 In her original social media post, she wrote: “My daughter and I are studying Frida Kahlo as a well as imagery and symbolism (mainly using poetry.)
 One of her activities today will be to visit the Museo Frida Kahlo and survey some of her paintings via Google’s Arts and Culture link. “

-N.J. implemented a common core standard to enhance her daughter’s reading comprehension and visual literacy.
+You can find her lesson connected to the common core standard-enhance her daughter’s reading comprehension and visual literacy.
 This visual Common Core Standard indicates CCSS.
 ELA-Literacy.CCCRA.R7, “Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.”

 Implementing a visual literacy standard indicates that you are viewing lines, colors, objects, patterns, animations, interactions, and more.
 The viewer is searching for cues to better understand what they are viewing.